Chimstaz/MidiMusic/README.md

 # MidiMusic
-Program generating narcotics melody in Python using miditime library.
+Program generating narcotics melody in Python using midiutil library.